WooCommerce Login for your Customers: The Ultimate Guide

 - Hide your entire WooCommerce store.
 Finally, you can put ALL your products within one or more password protected categories.
 This way, customers have to login with the correct password before they can view your products or buy.
 (Tip: While it’s possible to hide your whole store with this plugin, you might prefer Option 5, below.
 Both plugins let you create a WooCommerce hidden store)

 How to create password protected categories in WooCommerce

-You can read full setup instructions in the plugin documentation.
+You can read full setup instructions in the plugin knowledge base.
 Here’s a quick guide to get you started:

 - First get WooCommerce Password Protected Categories.

 - Go to WooCommerce > Settings > Products > Protected Categories and enter your license key.